 To address your concerns or areas for improvement you will require various types of information.
-The objective of your research will be to find the information you need. (e.g. how do our a) Determine your Target Groups: If, for example, your major concern is a lack of new members, then the people you want to survey are potential users.
-Decide what kind of people would potentially be interested in your programs (e.g., seniors, teens, males, females, etc.).
+The objective of your research will be to find the information you need. (e.g. how do our

 3. Organize and Carry Out Your Research